 Damages were agreed at £12,500, but the legal costs were settled for almost five times that amount.

-This guidance was correct at publication 19/11/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/11/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.